My weekend in Brussels was basically one mishap after another.

 “Yes,” the waitress said, “but we are full.”

 I thought about arguing with her or at least getting more clarity on the situation, but it was super loud in the restaurant, and I already had trouble understanding her English.
-So I threw up my hands and left.
+So I left.

 I ended up having lunch at a nearby bar and grill that was not full.
 Despite my valiant efforts to only order in French, I mispronounced the word for mussels, moules, as “mou-lay” instead of “mull”.
 So the waitress brought me boulettes.
 Meatballs.
 It was too late to correct the error.
 The Mort Subite Kriek, or Belgian cherry beer, was really good, though.